ch22843/RequestManagerBundle/src/Request/README.md

 If validation fails the `SmartProblemException` will be thrown which will be transformed into correct response.

-Note that you can't use `processor`s in this method.

 <a name="complex-request-structures"></a>
 ### Complex request structures